Subin-Vidhu/2024/Ubuntu Network Server/Readme.md

 ```
 $ su - <name>
 ```
-5. To see file permissions
+5. To see file permissions.
 ```
 $ ls -l